 Modal verbs in English are a type of auxiliary verb.
 These verbs are important in English because you can use them to indicate the modality of the main verb.
-Depending on the modal verb you use, the meaning of your sentence changes.
+Depending on which modal verb you use, the meaning of the sentence changes.

-On this page, you have a full overview of what modal verbs are, why you use them and also some examples.
+On this page, you have a complete overview of what modal verbs are, why you use them, and also some examples.

 What are modal verbs?